 North of Launceston on the A7, are the Tamar Island Wetlands Walk and Grindelwald Swiss Village.
 Exeter Bakery is an excellent stop for a coffee and a treat, before heading into Beaconsfield, famous for the local mining and the Beaconsfield Mining and Heritage Centre.

-Further north is Beauty Point with Seahorse World and Platypus House, and nearby is Narawntapu National Park.
-North on the eastern side of the Tamar River, discover the township of Low Head, home of the Low Head Pilot Station and the Low Head Penguin Tours.
-Historic George Town is also w ell worth as visit, as is the Bridestowe Lavender Farm.
+Further north is Beauty Point with Seahorse World and Platypus House and nearby is Narawntapu National Park.
+North on the eastern side of the Tamar River, discover the township of Low Head, home of the Low Head Pilot Station, and historic George Town.
 If you are a connoisseur of wines, why not try a wine tour of the Tamar Valley and/or Piper’s Brook wine regions to visit some of Tasmania’s most prominent wineries with a local and knowledgeable guide.